uzbugg/crpyto/README.md

 # crpyto
-Python library for all things crypto and blockchain
+A python crypto library with zero dependencies

 #TO DO
-- [] Key class for private Key generation
+- [] finish Keccak
 - []
 - []
 - []